tohas1986/linux/Documentation/RCU/checklist.rst

 	As a rough rule of thumb, any dereference of an RCU-protected pointer must be covered by rcu_read_lock(), rcu_read_lock_bh(), rcu_read_lock_sched(), or by the appropriate update-side lock.
-	Explicit disabling of preemption (preempt_disable(), for example) can serve as rcu_read_lock_sched(), but is less readable and prevents lockdep from detecting locking issues.
+	Disabling of preemption can serve as rcu_read_lock_sched(), but is less readable and prevents lockdep from detecting locking issues.

-	Please not that you *cannot* rely on code known to be built only in non-preemptible kernels.
-Such code can and will break, especially in kernels built with CONFIG_PREEMPT_COUNT=y.

 	Letting RCU-protected pointers "leak" out of an RCU read-side critical section is every bit as bad as letting them leak out